 What I'm trying to say here is that it makes sense for Bastion's final hour to be about decision-making and choosing to either 1) shoulder the burdens of the past, or 2) conduct a final act of warfare.

 It's perfect in almost every way, from a symbolic to gameplay to visual standpoint.
 What better way could there have been for Bastion to compose a climactic cumulation and reflection of your actions?
-There's only two decision points in the game, and this first decision is (in my opinion) a self-reflection to determine if you understand the story or not.
+There's only two plot decision points in the game, and the decision to carry or abandon Zulf is (in my opinion) a self-reflection to determine if you understand the story or not.

 The game's interface fades away as you walk, but it retains the flashing borders and popup "Heal!" to indicate that yes, you are still losing health from the Ura assault.
 You can't retaliate - they're keeping their distance, and your hands are full carrying Zulf.
 Eventually you run out of health potions and you're still flashing red, about to die... but slowly, one by one, the Ura stop shooting.
 They step aside and let you pass while you march home to the tune of Zulf's canticle.